A compactness theorem for the Seiberg-Witten equation with multiple spinors in dimension three: Introduction

 \begin{remark} \autoref{Thm_A} should be compared with the results of Taubes on $\PSL(2, \C)$--connections on three--manifolds with curvature bounded in $L^2$~\cite{Taubes2012}*{Theorem~1.1}.
 Our proof heavily relies on his insights and techniques. \end{remark}

 \begin{remark} Taubes' very recent work~\cite{Taubes2014}*{Theorems 1.2, 1.3, 1,4 and 1.5} implies detailed regularity properties for $Z$; in particular, $Z$ has Hausdorff dimension at most one.
-To see that his theorems apply in our situation note that $\sL|_{M\setminus Z}$ is the complexification of a real line bundle $\fl$. \end{remark}
+To see that his theorems apply in our situation note that $Z$ is the zero locus of a $\Z_2$ harmonic spinor by \autoref{App_Fueter}. \end{remark}

 As is discussed in \autoref{App_Fueter}, gauge equivalence classes of nowhere-vanishing solutions of \eqref{Eq_nSW} with $\alpha = 0$ correspond to Fueter sections of a bundle $\fM$ with fibre $\mathring M_{1,n}$, the framed moduli space of centred charge one $\SU(n)$ ASD instantons on $\R^4$.
 In particular, while \eqref{Eq_nSW} degenerates as $\alpha$ tends to zero, for $\alpha = 0$ it is equivalent to an elliptic partial differential equation, away from the zero-locus of $\Psi$.
 Morally, this is why one can hope to prove \autoref{Thm_A}.